Yellow Rattle seed

 This is a pretty, yellow flower, quite uncommon and an essential part of any meadow on fertile soil.
-Its main purpose in the meadow is to reduce the vigor of the grass and it is therefore not favored by modern farming practice.
+Its main purpose in the meadow is to reduce the vigour of the grass and it is therefore not favoured by modern farming practice.
 Yellow Rattle is one of the few truly annual plants in a meadow.
-As a result it needs careful management to ensure that it can propagate itself.
+As a result, it needs careful management to ensure that it can propagate itself.
 The plant is a sought-after species for conservationists when trying to promote biodiversity in meadows.

-Yellow Rattle allows other wild flowers to germinate and compete for light by suppressing the grass.
+Yellow Rattle allows other wildflowers to germinate and compete for light by suppressing the grass.
 It does this by being semi-parasitic on the grass roots, thereby reducing the nutrient the grass can use.
-It is a favorite of the bumblebee and butterfly and food plant of the rivulet moth.
+It is a favourite of the bumblebee and butterfly and food plant of the rivulet moth.
 Other common names - Cock's Comb, Hay Rattle, Shackle Bags

 Usually this will be seen in the meadows from Early March in the south and April in the northern counties and Scotland.
 Its preferred habitat is neutral/acidic grassland, mowed late every year.
 It is found from Sweden to France and its flowering period is between May and July.
 The seed is easily sowed into existing grassland and is ideal for improving diversity for habitat creation.

 It can be difficult to grow but when the conditions are right it will spread rapidly.
-The seed germinates on the surface of the soil in February or March.
-At this time of year the seed will have been resting for 6 months and would have stratified due to chilling between 10 to 5 degrees Celsius.
-Leaving the seeds refrigerated for 6 weeks is also effective.
-This species will spread rapidy if conditions are right so maybe try a few strips or sow thinly across the area.
+The seed germinates on the surface of the soil between February or April.
+At this time of year, the seed will have been resting for 6 months and would have stratified due to chilling between 5 to 10 degrees Celsius.
+Leaving the seeds refrigerated for 6 weeks is also effective but will have to be sowed into shor grass and rolled in well.
+This species will spread rapidly if conditions are right so maybe trying a few strips or sow thinly across the area.

 By late May the plant should be beginning to flower, this is orange/red at the base as it opens turning to yellow in full bloom.
 The leaves are small as it is now taking part of its nutrients from the Grass and Clovers.
 Flowing continues for 4 weeks and by Early July the seed pods have ripened to Golden colour and can be heard rattling in the breeze.
-If sufficient Yellow rattle the grass would hardly grown and by the end of June be relatively short and easy to Cut.
-A lot of yellow rattle is not good for livestock so it is best to allow the Rattle to set seed thoroughly before cutting for hay.
-The plant will dry and crumble with little trace left in the Hay.
-Once the Yellow rattle has died off by Mid July the grass can grow on freely rain permitting.
+If sufficient yellow rattle the grass would hardly grow and by the end of June be relatively short and easy to Cut.

 No of seeds/g: 300